RogerSelwyn/O365-HomeAssistant/README.md

 2. Getting emails from your inbox.
 3. Sending emails via the notify.o365_email service.
 4. Getting presence from Teams (not for personal accounts)
+5. Getting the latest chat message from Teams (not for personal accounts)

 This project would not be possible without the wonderful [python-o365 project](https://github.com/O365/python-o365).